-In the clip above, I played the exact same chromatic line present in the second part of my bass part, two octaves up, to accentuate the notes and add an additional element of punch and brightness.
+In the clip above, I played the exact same chromatic line present in the second part of my bass part two octaves up.
+This accentuates the notes and adds an additional element of punch and brightness.

-During the recording process, I used the Verb '65 amplifier plug-in on both parts with a little extra tremolo added to create a sense of warmth; I also panned the track in the higher octave slightly off centre.
+During the recording process, I used the Verb '65 amplifier effect on both parts with a little extra tremolo added to create a sense of warmth.
+I also panned the track in the higher octave slightly off centre.

 If you decide to double track your entire bassline using this technique, I would suggest panning one hard left and the other hard right for a full stereo sound.